 A - Z Parent Guide

-Two Therapy Dogs, Sid and Archie, come to school each day with our Wellbeing Officers.
+Our Therapy Dog, Archie, comes to school with our Wellbeing Officer.
 Dogs offer unconditional love and support.
 They do not judge.
 They give children the ability to talk and just be themselves!

 It’s well-known (and scientifically proven) that interaction with a gentle, friendly pet has significant benefits.